 Another cause for celebration is that the launch of Pancham Unmixed and Mango Shake by the festival is timed to celebrate the maestro’s birthday on 27 June.

 Launched in February 2021 by FilmKaravan in association with YouTube, the Bandra Film Festival is a year-long initiative which is showcasing a selection of films from diverse film-makers which are being seen in a new light.
 Abhay Deol is the festival’s brand ambassador.

-‘Mango Shake’ went live on June 27 and will play on BFF till September 27.
+‘Mango Shake’ went live on June 27 and played on BFF till October 6.